Paula Rego: Personal life and death

+At the Slade School of Fine Art, Rego began an affair with fellow student Victor Willing, who was already married to another artist, Hazel Whittington.
+Rego had many abortions during their affair, starting from when she was 18 years old, because Willing had threatened to return to his wife if Rego kept their child.

-Following several abortions which she readily publicised, Rego had two daughters, Caroline 'Cas' Willing and Victoria Willing, and a son, Nick Willing, with Victor Willing.
+In 1957, Rego left the UK to live in Ericeira in Portugal because she had decided to keep their latest baby.
+After the birth of their first child, Willing joined her there.
+They were able to marry in 1959 following Willing's divorce from his wife.
+Rego had two daughters, Caroline 'Cas' Willing and Victoria Willing, and a son, Nick Willing, with Victor Willing.
 Nick is a film-maker, who directed a television film, Paula Rego, Secrets & Stories, about his mother in 2017.
 The Australian sculptor Ron Mueck is her son-in-law.